TrackerJack/TrackerJack/docs/source/panel_options.rst

 Manual Export
 _________________
-There are only two entries to make in order create the initial export of your tracked composition.
-The values for Focal Length and Angle of View fields which can be copied from the Camera Settings panel.
+Two use Manual Export you must fill in the values for Focal Length and Angle of View fields which can be copied from the Camera Settings panel.

 1. Save your AE project file to a folder.
 This is the location where your JSON file will be saved.
    You can also save to a custom file location *(Settings > JSON Save Location > User Selection)*